dashtiali/vectorisation-app/README.md

-Persistent Homology
+# Persistent Homology
 Computation | Visualization | Vectorization

-> This code accompanies the paper "A Survey of Vectorization Methods in Topological Data Analysis, Dashti A Ali, Aras Asaad, Maria Jose Jimenez, Vidit Nanda, Eduardo Paluzo-Hidalgo, and Manuel Soriano-Trigueros"
+> This code accompanies the paper "A Survey of Vectorization Methods in Topological Data Analysis, Dashti Ali, Aras Asaad, Maria Jose Jimenez, Vidit Nanda, Eduardo Paluzo-Hidalgo, and Manuel Soriano-Trigueros"

 ## About: